Gender Studies: Feminisms, Power & Social Change

 Meet the Founders

-ImpactMojo is built by development practitioners who wanted PhD-level rigor at zero cost — for everyone.
+ImpactMojo is built by development practitioners who wanted rigorous Development Know-How at zero cost — for everyone.

 Development economist and lawyer with two decades of field and policy experience across South Asia.
 Varna's work spans agricultural economics, feminist political economy, social protection, and rights-based development.
 She writes and teaches at the intersection of theory and practice.